onlytailei/malmo-challenge/README.md

 ```
 The main training code is in _[pig_chase_a3c.py](https://github.com/onlytailei/malmo-challenge/blob/master/ai_challenge/pig_chase/pig_chase_a3c.py)_

 The weights are saved every 17 mins.
-They are saved in the created docker volume.
+They are saved in the created docker volume _malmo_volume_.
 We can run an arbitrary image with this volume to copy the weights to local.

 ### Evaluation
+Evaluation is also implemented in docker.
+The result json will be saved in docker volume _malmo_volume_
 ```
 cd docker/malmopy-eval
 docker-compose up